Home

 Home-made Chili-Vinegar Spray for Fruit Trees

-4 jalapenos, habaneros or other hot chiles, seeded and chopped 2 cloves garlic 1½ quarts water 2 oz.
-Beer ½ cup vinegar Mix chopped chiles, garlic, water and beer.
+4 jalapenos, habaneros or other hot chillies, seeded and chopped.
+2 cloves garlic, 1½ quarts water, 2 oz.
+Beer, ½ cup vinegar.
+Mix chopped chillies, garlic, water and beer.
 Cover and bring to a boil for 5 minutes, then let the mixture steep in the pot for 24 hours.
 Add the vinegar, strain well and pour into a sprayer.
-Spray leaves (but not blossoms).
-Will help keep birds away.
+Spray leaves (but not blossoms).Will help keep birds away.

 Home-made Insecticide

 Pyrethrin a natural insecticide found in some plants is relatively nontoxic to humans and only slightly toxic to aquatic life, so it may be the best choice for home gardens.
-A natural source of Pyrethrin is the Crysanthemum plant.
+A natural source of Pyrethrin is the Chrysanthemum plant.
 To make a home-made garden bug spray soak crushed or cut up chrysanthemum flowers or leaves in a bucket of water for 1 day, filter through cheese cloth or an old pillow case, then pour in a spray bottle or hose end sprayer.
 To make it even stronger add basil, rosemary, peppermint, garlic, marigold leaves and flowers, or sage leaves to the above bucket of water to soak.

 Observe which herbs and plants have leaves that are seldom if ever eaten by bugs.
-The above listed garden herbs are excellant examples.
+The above listed garden herbs are excellent examples.
 These plants often contain volatile oils and alkaloid compounds which garden pests and even animals like deer find distasteful.

 Aphids on Rose Bushes

-Mulch banana peels into the soil at the base of the rose bushes.
+Mulch banana peels into the soil at the base of the rosebushes.
 This will strengthen them and ward off disease-bearing aphids.

 Cucumber Beetles